r-maerz/helm-charts/charts/openldap/README.md

 # OpenLDAP

-This chart deploys an instance of OpenLDAP, based on the bitnami Docker image.
+This chart deploys an instance of OpenLDAP, based on an Alpine Linux Docker image.
 It deliberatly excludes replication and high-availability config.
 If you require any of these features, kindly look at other charts such as [helm-openldap](https://github.com/jp-gouin/helm-openldap).

 <br />